RohitChanda/master-nodejs-fundamentals/README.md

 - The main process assigns the port to a child process and child process itself listen the port.

-### Q. Since node is a single-threaded process, how to make use of all CPUs?
+### Q. Since node is a single-threaded process, how to make use of all CPUs ?
 - Node.js does support forking multiple processes using the cluster module ( which are executed on different cores ).
 - It is important to know that the state is not shared between the master and forked process.

 [For code example check the cluster module section](https://github.com/RohitChanda/master-nodejs-fundamentals/edit/master/README.md#-cluster-in-node)

-### Q. If Node.js is single threaded then how it handles concurrency?
+### Q. If Node.js is single threaded then how it handles concurrency ?
 Node js uses an event loop to maintain concurrency and perform non-blocking I/O operations.

+### Q. How does Node.js handle child threads?
+Node.js employs event-driven architecture and non-blocking I/O for efficiency.

+While Node.js operates off a single main thread, it can harness the full power of **multi-core system**s by **launching child threads** for specific tasks, such as file compression or image processing.

+To manage these child threads, Node.js uses a combination of:
+- A thread pool, powered by the libuv library.
+- Worker threads for dedicated, offloaded computation.

 ### Q. How does call stack work inside Node.js?
 As soon as Node js starts, it initializes an event loop.
 The event loop works on a queue (which is called an event queue) and performs tasks in FIFO (First In First Out) order.